Democratic Socialist Unionist Party: History

 After al-Asa'ad's death in 2001, the party's Political Bureau invited the Central Committee to elect a secretary general.
 The victory went to Ahmad al-Asa'ad's son, Firas al-Asa'ad, the secretary of the Political Bureau, who received nearly half of the votes cast.
 Firas al-Asa'ad remained the secretary general for more than a year without the formal decision of the party leadership giving him the position.
 During that period, Fadlallah Nasreddin moved to circumvent al-Asa'ad, who succumbed to pressure from inside or outside of the party.
 The Central Committee protested and decided to elect an interim secretary general for a period of three months.
 Fadlallah Nasreddin was elected with the support of Firas al-Asa'ad, provided that the new secretary general and the Political Bureau would hold a general conference of the Party.
 The conference did not happen, and Fadlallah continued as secretary general by acclimation.
-He currently sits in the People's Council of Syria.
+He was a member of the Ba'athist era People's Council of Syria.

-In the 22 April 2007 Syrian parliamentary election, the party was awarded 4 out of 250 seats in the parliament.
+In the 2007 Syrian parliamentary election, the party was awarded 4 out of 250 seats in the parliament.

+Following the fall of the Assad regime, the party along with the National Progressive Front (NPF) was dissolved by the Syrian transitional government on 29 January 2025.